pedroceciliocn/pedroceciliocn/README.md

 </div>

 - 🌱 I’m currently learning R, Python and stuff related to data analytics/science
-- 💬 Ask me about The Leftovers, Vasco da Gama, how Dark is overrated
+- 💬 Ask me about The Leftovers, Vasco da Gama, how Dark is overrated and why you didn't understand LOST
 - 📫 How to reach me: twitter
 - ⚡ Fun fact: my brother ran over my right foot with the car while helping him to park